Madeleine-Henderson/Assignment-2-Prototype/index.md

 The person wearing the shirt will have multiple options to interact with different functions.
 If they touch the play button and either one of the other symbols, a melody will play out through the speaker on their back.
 A range of symbols will also flash on the micro bit.
 If the person presses button A, the tempo will speed up when playing one of the melodies (this can then be turned off with the reset button on the micro bit).
 If button B is pressed the micro bit will display any text coded into the micro bit (in this case “maddie Henderson.”
 If the person wearing the shirt falls over a sad melody will play.
 If the person is dancing the micro bit will flash a range of different icons.

-# materials to be used
+# materials to be used:
 Aluminium, electric paint, 2x t-shirts, crocodile clips, micro bit, tape, Velcro strips, a mini speaker.

 # Aesthetic: